In 2007, Jason Alba wrote the book, I’m on LinkedIn, Now What?

-It’s 9 years later, and I’m totally amazed that a large percentage of business professionals are still saying the same thing.
+9 years later, I’m totally amazed that a large percentage of business professionals are still saying the same thing.

 With over 400 million people worldwide and approximately 115 million in the United States, if you are truly serious about building your business and your online reputation, the time has come for you to start embracing the power of LinkedIn.

-Let’s take a peek on the power of LinkedIn.
+Let’s take a peek at the power of LinkedIn.

 According to LinkedIn, here are the numbers:

-• 400 million members with 2 new members coming aboard the program per second
+- 2 new members coming aboard every second

-• 48% of all adult online users are on LinkedIn doing something
+- 48% of all adult online users are active on LinkedIn

-- 35 billion page views during the second quarter in 2015
+- 35 billion page views in the second quarter of 2015

 With those kinds of numbers, I’m sure that you’re getting the picture.

-• If you’re not on LinkedIn, I suggest that you do it immediately.
-Just go to www.linkedin.com and sign up for a FREE account.
+- If you’re not already on LinkedIn, I suggest that you do it immediately.
+Just go and sign up for a FREE account.

-• If you’re already on LinkedIn, but, for whatever reason, you’re just not sure how to get it done or what to do next, here are some helpful tips:
+- If you’re already on LinkedIn, but you’re not sure how to use it or what to do next, read on for some helpful tips.

 As Glenda, the Good Witch, told Dorothy when she felt that she was not in Kansas anymore, “like all good things in life, you always start at the beginning.”